 You can update your personal information online at www.joincdcr.com.
 Please select “Update Your Information” under Peace Officer Career Opportunities.

 Testing sites are held in three different regions of California; Northern (Sacramento), Central (Fresno), and Southern (Rancho Cucamonga).
 Candidates are notified via email of their testing date and location.
-Candidates will be scheduled to take the Written Exam and Qualification Assessment at the nearest testing center to their residence.
+Candidates will be scheduled to take the Written Exam at the nearest testing center to their residence.
 Candidates need to ensure they read their email notice completely and entirely to know what items they need to bring and know what is permitted or what clothing is permitted at their respective testing location.

 The Department of Corrections and Rehabilitation does not offer accelerated testing to accommodate one group of candidates over another.
 However, the Department does conduct testing throughout the state at its testing centers (Sacramento, Fresno, Rancho Cucamonga).

 A withdrawal is done by choice and by the applicant completing and submitting a Request to Withdraw form.
 If an applicant becomes interested in applying for a Correctional Officer at another time, they must submit a new application and start the selection process over.
 Applicants who submit a Request to Withdraw do not have to wait one (1) year to reapply for the Correctional Officer examination.
 Elimination, while testing, can occur for any number of reasons varying from missing a testing date to a disqualification.
 Elimination is not by an applicant’s choice, however, when it occurs applicants have to wait one (1) year from the elimination date to reapply for a Correctional Officer examination.